BRIGHTON-ASUMANI/quotes/README.md

 ## DESCRIPTION:
-This is a simple application that records a users quote, the author's name and the name of user. once all the above details are inserted. click on the submit button and a detailed report will be generated from what you had input. click on the show quote button to view more details..... a downvote, upvote and a delete button. click on the upvote if you want to add and downvote if not, click on the delete button if you want to delete quote(an alert dialogue box will appear to confirm if you want to delete )
+This is a simple application that records a users quote, the author's name and the name of user. once all the above details are inserted. click on the submit button and a detailed report will be generated from what you had input. click on the show quote button to view more details..... a downvote, upvote and a delete button. click on the upvote if you want to add and downvote if not, click on the delete button if you want to delete a quote(an alert dialogue box will appear to confirm if you want to delete you quote )

-## Further help
+## install

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+ git clone https://github.com/BRIGHTON-ASUMANI/quotes or clone and download from github